Meadowlarke/Bibliography/Bibliography.md

 > p.
 64: Politics of notation.

+##### Agawu, Kofi. _The African Imagination in Music._ Oxford: Oxford Universtiy Press, 2016.

+###### Chapter 5: The Melodic Imagination.
+**This chapter deals with the meldic elements of African  music, first giving an overview, then analyzing several songs.**

+195: The voice in music and the preexistance of melodic in speach.

+196: The overlooking of melody in African music scholarship.

+197: Introductory remarks to African melody.

+198: The linguistic origins of melody.

+200: Westrn performers of African music have overlooked semantic content.

+201: The rhetoric and importance of beginnings in African music.

+204: Endings.

+206: Pitch material.

+208: Analyzing melody.

+210: Rhetoric of melody.

+211: Children's melodies and musical games.

+216: Analysis of piece "Ame ngolo."

+218: Voice and instrument interactions: microtiming and microtonality.

+219: Lyrical and musical analysis of "Afa ko yee."

+226: Note on pitch hierarchies in Akpafu songs.

+230: Fela Kutis' "Shuffering and Shmiling."

+235: Xylophone performance and its interlocking melodies.

+236: Melodic archetypes.

 ##### Ahlgren, Angela K. 2016.
 “Butch Bodies, Big Drums:Preview the document Queering North American Taiko.” _Women & Music_ 20: 1–26.

 1: Powell Street Festical in Vancouver.